Plasmon-driven exciton formation in a non-equilibrium Fermi liquid

-To understand the origin of the hyperbolic $(001)$-surface Dirac cone in Fig.~\ref{fig:overview}a, we applied the group-theoretic methodology in Ref.~\cite{Vergniory2022AllMaterials} to compute the band topology at and away from $E_{F}$ (Supplementary Information~\ref{sirepeattopo}).
-Through this analysis, we identified a large range of electronic fillings -- spanning from 5 electrons below intrinsic filling to 7 electrons above -- at which \ce{EuCd2As2} in the PM state hosts 3D topological band-insulating gaps.
+To understand the origin of this hyperbolic $(001)$-surface Dirac cone, we applied the group-theoretic methodology in Ref.~\cite{Vergniory2022AllMaterials} to compute the band topology at and away from $E_{F}$ (SM Sec.~\ref{sirepeattopo} \cite{2026SeeURL}).
+We identified a large range of electronic fillings -- spanning from 5 electrons below intrinsic filling to 7 electrons above -- at which \ce{EuCd2As2} in the PM state hosts 3D topological band-insulating gaps.
 We may hence associate the unoccupied $(001)$-surface states in Fig.~\ref{fig:overview}a to a 3D topological band insulator phase at an electronic filling above $E_{F}$, which can be accessed by photo-doping experiments.
-In this sense, \ce{EuCd2As2} is reminiscent of the repeat-topological (RTopo) materials introduced in Ref.~\cite{Vergniory2022AllMaterials}, which host topological gaps at and just below $E_{F}$.
-For example, in the RTopo material \ce{Bi2Mg3}, the topological band gap below $E_{F}$ gives rise to topological surface resonance bands that coexist with the surface projections of the bulk valence manifold and are detectable in ARPES experiments~\cite{Vergniory2022AllMaterials,Chang2019RealizationMg3Bi2,Zhou2019ExperimentalEpitaxy}.
-The unoccupied $(001)$-surface states in \ce{EuCd2As2} and the associated topological band gaps above $E_{F}$ can hence be viewed as a generalization of the concept of repeat-topology -- originally introduced to predict topological boundary states accessible in equilibrium ARPES experiments at intrinsic filling -- to topological surface conduction bands that are accessible by doping and Tr-ARPES experiments like those in the present study.
+In this sense, \ce{EuCd2As2} is reminiscent of the repeat-topological materials introduced in Ref.~\cite{Vergniory2022AllMaterials} (\emph{e.g.} \ce{Bi2Mg3}~\cite{Chang2019RealizationMg3Bi2,Zhou2019ExperimentalEpitaxy}), which host topological gaps at and just below $E_{F}$.
+The unoccupied $(001)$-surface states in \ce{EuCd2As2} and the associated topological band gaps above $E_{F}$ can hence be viewed as a generalization of the concept of repeat-topology to topological surface conduction bands that are accessible by doping and Tr-ARPES experiments like those in the present study.